mhsdeveloper/codem/manage/odd/README.md

    - `codem.html`, and probably open it in your default browser
    - `out/codem.rnc`, and probably open it in oXygen
    - `out/codem.rng`, and probably open it in oXygen
-1. Move the .files in `out/` out of `out/` and into the main `odd/` directory where they belong.
+1. Move the files in `out/` out of `out/` and into the main `odd/` directory where they belong.
 (Someday TEI-C will fix this so oXygen puts these directly into the directory where the ODD file is, not into an `out/` subdirectory; but that's likely to take many months.)
 1. You have not generated codem.isosch yet. oXygen does not do this on its own.

 ## Schema Generation, Syd’s commandline